-Mr. Freeman is a member of the American Intellectual Property Association, currently serving as the National Writing Director and co-chair of the 2017-2018 Giles S. Rich Memorial Moot Court Competition.
-He is also active in the Boston Patent Law Association and the Boston IP Inn of Court.
+Mr. Freeman is a member of the American Intellectual Property Association, currently serving as the National Logistics Director and co-chair of the Giles S. Rich Memorial Moot Court Competition.
+He was the National Writing Director of the competition from 2017-2019.

 In his pro bono practice, Mr. Freeman represents clients in immigration court and has helped non-violent drug offenders in federal prison seek clemency through former President Obama’s clemency initiative.

 Prior to joining Fish & Richardson, Mr. Freeman was a judicial intern for United States Magistrate Judge John Bryant (M.D.
 Tenn.), an intern for United States Congressman Jim Cooper (TN), and an intern at the Nashville Entrepreneur Center.

 Mr. Freeman earned his Juris Doctor degree from Vanderbilt University Law School in 2014, where he was an editor of the Vanderbilt Journal of Transnational Law.
 His first year of law school was completed at Duke University School of Law, where he earned the Dean’s Award.